The Night We Slept Down the Hall From the Guru

 With determination we discovered the breadth of India from the mystery of Kashmir in the west, to verdant Assam and Sikkim in the east, to the heights of Himachal Pradesh and Uttarakhand in the north, to the shores of Kerala and Tamil Nadu in the south.
 We rode the rails throughout our nine months in India in the fall/winter of 2017/2018 and again in the fall of 2019.

 There are diverse transport options and we used them all.
-We loved the vitality and momentum of the fast-growing, super-efficient, Indigo Airlines.
+We loved the vitality and momentum of the fast-growing, super-efficient, IndiGo Airlines.
 We relished our many point-to-point transfers when hiring a car and driver and the personal, one-on-one conversations where we could learn so much.
 But riding the trains was next-level excitement, adventure and romance.
 Just like trains everywhere.

 Downloading and activating the IndianRail app on our phones was a little tricky as a foreigner.
 But once set-up we arranged all our reservations online.
 We just flashed our e-ticket to the conductor.
 Such is the efficient, vital backbone and bloodline of blessed modern Mother India!
 If only America’s Amtrak had the same grit and gristle.